salmon0123/mk8u-freecam/README.md

 The script also invokes readelf and xxd.
 You'll need to run it in Linux, or in a Linux environment like WSL.

 # Usage
-Before running the script, copy rpl2elf and Gambit.rpx to the same directory as the script.
-Then run it with `python script.py [rpx file]`.
+Before running the script, copy rpl2elf to the same directory as the script.
+Then run it with `python script.py /path/to/Gambit.rpx`.

 Once everything finishes up, copy the Freecam folder to Cemu/graphicPacks/MarioKart8.